AlDanial/cloc/README.md

                              This is usually a bad idea and should only be attempted with text files that have embedded binary data.
-   --read-lang-def=FILE      Load new language processing filters from FILE
+   --read-lang-def=&lt;file&gt;    Load new language processing filters from &lt;file&gt;
                              and merge them with those already known to cloc.
-                             If FILE defines a language cloc already knows about, cloc's definition will take precedence.
+                             If &lt;file&gt; defines a language cloc already knows about, cloc's definition will take precedence.
                              Use --force-lang-def to over-ride cloc's
-                             definitions (see also --write-lang-def ).
+                             definitions (see also --write-lang-def,
+                             --write-lang-def-incl-dup).
-   --script-lang=LANG,S      Process all files that invoke S as a #!
+   --script-lang=&lt;lang&gt;,&lt;s&gt;  Process all files that invoke &lt;s&gt; as a #!
-                             scripting language with the counter for language LANG.
+                             scripting language with the counter for language &lt;lang&gt;.
 For example, files that begin with
                                 #!/usr/local/bin/perl5.8.8
                              will be counted with the Perl counter by using --script-lang=Perl,perl5.8.8
-                             The language name is case insensitive but the name of the script language executable, S, must have the right case.
+                             The language name is case insensitive but the name of the script language executable, &lt;s&gt;, must have the right case.
 This option can be specified multiple times.
 See also --force-lang,
                              --lang-no-ext.
-   --sdir=DIR                Use DIR as the scratch directory instead of
+   --sdir=&lt;dir&gt;              Use &lt;dir&gt; as the scratch directory instead of
                              letting File::Temp chose the location.
 Files
                              written to this location are not removed at the end of the run (as they are with File::Temp).